-All it takes to find what a customer needs is a couple of clicks and one second of time.
-Once a customer tastes this feeling, they’ll never go back to their old ways.
+All it takes to find what a customer needs is a couple of clicks and a few seconds of time.
+Once a customer has a taste for it, they’ll never go back to their old ways.

 Let’s pull out some numbers to prove the point.

 As many as 53% of internet users in the US have made at least one online purchase in 2016.
 In total, this makes one billion users.
 In 2015, each customer spent approximately $1,800 on online shopping over the course of the year.
 Furthermore, 40% of surveyed men and 33% of women from 18 to 34 years old said they would ideally love to buy everything online. (source: SmartInsights.com).